MartVesinurm/VJP_Project/readme.md

 **Game idea** is to repair potholes that emerge to road before cars run over them.
 To get to the next level player has to repair enough many potholes to score points.
-Player loses the game if s/he gets ran over by a car.
+Player loses the game if s/he gets ran over by a car or too many cars run over potholes.
 To help player's task game spawns powerups.
 Game has been developed using **Javascript** and Phaser libraries.
 Game is in Finnish.
+Enjoy the game!

 <a target="_blank" href="https://leevilappi.github.io/game/index.html">**You can play the game here**</a>